-This vicious cycle is further amplified by a lack of access to capital that would fund exploratory and potentially risky ventures, and, as a consequence, an insufficient number of research results are transformed into innovations.
-The low degree of innovation then causes value additions to be low, resulting in smaller profits, which once again is a disincentive to investment in research and development.
+The consequent reluctance of investors to fund exploratory and potentially risky ventures, closes the vicious circle in which an insufficient number of research results are transformed into innovations.
+The low degree of innovation then causes value additions to be low, resulting in smaller profits, which is a further disincentive to investment in research and development.
 As such, the sector is in danger of experiencing a downward spiral that is accelerated by price decays.